 Summer School Provides Advice, Information and Support for Nonprofits

 Classes on marketing, grants, leadership and fiscal management are part of the program being offered at the Aug.
 14-16 Summer School for Nonprofits sponsored by Cal State Fullerton's Gianneschi Center for Nonprofit Research.

-In addition to for-fee classes, the three-day program will include a free (reservations required) federal grants seminar, sponsored by U.S. Rep. Edward Royce, Monday, Aug.
+In addition to for-fee classes, the three-day program will include a free (reservation required) federal grants seminar, provided by the office of U.S. Rep. Edward Royce, Monday, Aug.
 14.

 Keynote speaker is Rusty Kennedy, CEO of Orange County Human Relations.
 Kennedy will address attendees at the Networking, Awards and Keynote Breakfast at 8 a.m.
 Tuesday, Aug.
 15.

 As CEO, Kennedy has built the nonprofit’s annual budget to $1.5 million.
 In 1991, he founded the Orange County Human Relations Council, a partner agency to the county Human Relations Commission, to promote understanding among diverse residents to eliminate prejudice, intolerance and discrimination.
 Kennedy also formed the Community Partners Advisory Board, made up of prominent, philanthropic business, community and education leaders who have helped raise more than $10 million dollars to enable OC Human Relations’ community impact.
 Among the programs the nonprofit oversees is the BRIDGES Safe and Respectful Schools Program, as well as Community Building, Dispute Resolution, Hate Crime Prevention and Police Community Relations programs.

 Courses are arranged for those who have recently entered the nonprofit field and those seeking more advanced training in operations/administration, program and planning.